-There is a (hidden, capped) 12 volt accessory plug integrated with the HVAC mix unit/blower assembly in the passenger’s foot well (look just above where the passenger’s left foot would reside) that may be the easiest method for supplying power on a temporary basis, but for those that would rather wire in a more permanent solution, tapping into the interior fuse module in the driver’s foot well is an ideal solution.
+There is a (hidden, capped) 12 volt accessory plug integrated with the HVAC mix unit/blower assembly in the passenger’s foot well (look just above where the passenger’s left foot would reside) that may be the easiest method for supplying power on a temporary basis (when the ignition switch is in ACC or ON mode), but for those that would rather wire in a more permanent solution, tapping into the interior fuse module in the driver’s foot well is an ideal solution.

 Turborascal has written up his process for doing just that to install his dash cam and I’m using that as a basis for this article (and some of his photos).
 His dash cam had a requirement for both a “hot” (always-on) 12 volt source (so that the camera can record when motion is detected while parked) and a switched 12 volt source (for normal operation while driving).
-So he ordered two (2) low profile mini-fuse taps (shown above) that snugly plug into the fuse slots to provide fuse-protected power.
+So he ordered two (2) low profile mini-fuse taps (shown above) that snugly plug into the fuse slots (if they are the Lumision brand) to provide fuse-protected power.
 Here is the same fuse tap for a couple dollars more, because it comes with five fuses (one each – 5 amp, 7.5 amp, 10 amp, 15 amp, 20 amp).
+Others that have bought other brands, like Littlefuse at their local auto parts store weren’t so happy with how they fit.

-By probing his fuse block with a 12 volt meter, he found the ideal fuses to tap into…
+By probing his fuse block with a 12 volt meter, he found the ideal fuse slots to tap into…

 ⇓ Remember, if you choose to tie into a circuit that is already being used (like fuse #5), you need to install two fuses into the tap, as shown (thanks psycho for the reminder)…